Donngi/slackhub/documents/guide_for_admin/step2_register_app/README.md

 Please set these 3 setting.

 1. Turn the toggle to ON
 2. Enter the Request URL field.
-Set `SlackHubStack.SlackHubInitialEndpointXXXXXXXXXX` you got in the STEP1.
+Set endpoint url you got in the STEP1 + `/initial` (like `https://xxxxxxxxxxx.execute-api.ap-northeast-1.amazonaws.com/initial`).
 3. Add `app_mention` event in the `Subscribe to bot events` section.

 ## Enable interactivity